Aaron-Paul/Image-Segmentation/README.md

 to estimate lane boundaries.
 Cognitive methods are then applied to combine results of previous frame with the current one to avoid any miscalculation.
 - Road Segmentation using Sattelite Images
 To solve the road segmentation problem, we used an Unet, it is a fully convolutional network, with 3 cross-connections.
 Adam optimiser with a learning rate of 0.00001 was used, along with dice loss (because of the unbalanced nature of the dataset.)
 The model trained for 61 epochs before earlstopper kicked in and killed the training process.
-A validation dice loss of 0.7548was achieved.<br>
+A validation dice loss of 0.7548 was achieved.<br>
 Filename: acquire_data.py<br>
 Function:  Downloads the Massachusetts Roads Dataset or the Massachusetts Buildings Dataset. <br>
 Filename: build_dataset.py<br>